toddhgardner/perf-training-website/README.md

 # Improving Web Performance Demo Website

-This is example website for Todd Gardner's "Improving Web Performance" workshop.
+This is example website for Todd Gardner's "Improving Web Performance" [Frontend Masters workshop](https://frontendmasters.com/courses/web-perf/).
 It is intended to illustrate common and effective techniques to improve the performance of a website.
 It is not meant to be used in production.

 ## How to use